Lezzer/liam-reilly.info/public/blog/posts/03-cqrs-and-the-api.md

 So my first command was clear. `SaveObjectToS3Command`.

 In CQRS a command object is very deliberately named in a way to indicate it's intent.
 A command itself is nothing more than a meta data representation of intent.
-Commands can be serialised and logged which can give a number of benefits not possibly with other patterns.
+Commands can be serialised and logged which can give a number of benefits not possible with other patterns.
 It makes debugging issues easier, and you can see the exact content of commands the user tried to execute.
 Also in the event of a system failure `Commands` can be replayed later.
 Entire systems can be restored from scratch to a good working state just by replaying command histories!

 But I digress, let's focus on the basic implementation for Vault.